HL7/ebm/input/pagecontent/composition.md

 ....Composition.section[baseline].section.section[comparativeEvidence] has a section.code value for 'Evidence with intervention vs. comparator' and entries limited to a single reference of a **[ComparativeBaselineMeasureEvidence Profile][ComparativeBaselineMeasureEvidence]**.

 ..A 'Participant Flow' section is optional.
-The 'Participant Flow' section contains one or more sections with each of these sections identified by focus (Composition.section[flow].section.focus) which references a **[ParticipantFlowMeasure Profile][ParticipantFlowMeasure]**.
+The 'Participant Flow' section contains one or more sections with each of these sections identified by focus (Composition.section[flow].section.focus) which references a **[ParticipantFlowMEvidenceVariable Profile][ParticipantFlowEvidenceVariable]**.
 Each of these focused sections contain one or more of the following sections:

-....Composition.section[flow].section.section[comparatorEvidence] has a section.code value for 'Evidence with comparator alone' and entries limited to a single reference of a **[ParticipantFlow Profile][ParticipantFlow]**.
+....Composition.section[flow].section.section[comparatorEvidence] has a section.code value for 'Evidence with comparator alone' and entries limited to a single reference of a **[ParticipantFlowEvidence Profile][ParticipantFlowEvidence]**.

-....Composition.section[flow].section.section[interventionEvidence] has a section.code value for 'Evidence with intervention alone' and entries limited to a single reference of a **[ParticipantFlow Profile][ParticipantFlow]**.
+....Composition.section[flow].section.section[interventionEvidence] has a section.code value for 'Evidence with intervention alone' and entries limited to a single reference of a **[ParticipantFlowEvidence Profile][ParticipantFlowEvidence]**.

-....Composition.section[flow].section.section[totalGroup] has a section.code value for 'Evidence with total group' and entries limited to a single reference of a **[ParticipantFlow Profile][ParticipantFlow]**.
+....Composition.section[flow].section.section[totalGroup] has a section.code value for 'Evidence with total group' and entries limited to a single reference of a **[ParticipantFlowEvidence Profile][ParticipantFlowEvidence]**.

-....Composition.section[flow].section.section[comparativeEvidence] has a section.code value for 'Evidence with intervention vs. comparator' and entries limited to a single reference of a **[ComparativeParticipantFlow Profile][ComparativeParticipantFlow]**.
+....Composition.section[flow].section.section[comparativeEvidence] has a section.code value for 'Evidence with intervention vs. comparator' and entries limited to a single reference of a **[ComparativeParticipantFlowEvidence Profile][ComparativeParticipantFlowEvidence]**.

 ..An 'Outcome Measures' section is required.
 The 'Outcome Measures' section contains one or more sections with each of these sections identified by focus (Composition.section[outcomes].section.focus) which references a **[VariableDefinition Profile][VariableDefinition]**.
 Each of these focused sections contain one or more of the following sections: